 Accident Liability: Who is to Blame When There is an Accident Involving a Church Van?

 Even though the van driver is required by law to wear a seat belt while operating the vehicle, the passengers have no such requirement.
 In fact, many church vans and buses do not provide a seat belt for every passenger, making it impossible to remain safe inside the vehicle and secured to the seat while the vehicle is moving.

 Statistics maintained by the National Transportation Safety Board show that it is much safer than not to be restrained in a seat belt any time the van is moving, with a higher rate of survival in a rollover accident.
 The weight and size of the church vehicle during an accident increases the passenger’s chances of being injected through the window during a rollover crash when not restrained by a seatbelt.

 Protect Your Rights as a Passenger or Motorists Injured by a Church Van

-- The owner failed to maintain the church van or bus in accordance to federal and state safety rules and regulations
+- The owner failed to maintain the church van or bus by following federal and state safety rules and regulations,

 Call our law firm at (888) 424-5757 to discuss your injuries, damages and losses.
 Our team of church van accident attorneys can investigate your claim, speak to eyewitnesses and gather medical documents and police reports to prepare for an out-of-court settlement or jury trial always mindful of the taking steps to protect your church and faith during negotiations.
-We work on all Illinois bus accident cases on contingency, and require no payments from you until your case is successfully resolved.
+We work on all Illinois bus accident cases on contingency and require no payments from you until your compensation claim is successfully resolved.